What is motor neurone disease (MND)?

 - Emotional lability, with inappropriate emotional responses

-- Changes to thinking and behaviour, which are usually mild but a small number of people with motor neurone disease may develop frontotemporal dementia
+- Changes to thinking and behaviour, which are usually mild but a small number of people with MND may develop frontotemporal dementia

 Motor Neurone Disease Association (2017) What is MND?
 Available from: www.mndassociation.org/about-mnd/where-do-i-start/what-is-mnd/